- In California, over $200K can be saved on average when building a house instead of buying one

-The key takeaway: Western and South-Atlantic states prove to be the best places to build instead of buy.
+Zooming in on state-level info, building a home comes with a lower price tag in 18 states, with Western and South-Atlantic states proving to be the best places to build instead of buy.
 In California, no less than $200K can be saved on average, while around half that amount can be realized in states such as Colorado, Utah and those close to Washington DC.
 Away from the contiguous US, Hawaii can offer house builders great savings.

 In the Midwest, South and Northeast, meanwhile, lower house prices tend to make purchasing a home more attractive, though Florida and Massachusetts favor building.

 Hawaii houses list for over $1M while constructing one costs half that